 Providing Opportunities for New Ways to Enjoy Music at “Yamaha Music & Life”

 In April 2016, we established Yamaha Music & Life, which is a business directly operated by Yamaha Music & Electronics Taiwan Co., Ltd. and is located in a department store in Taiwan.
+In this store, introductions to each instrument, free trial lessons, and free hands-on testing are provided in four display areas: the Experience Zone, the Living Room Zone, the Studio Zone, and the Break Zone.
 This store allows visitors to test out instruments and AV equipment free of charge.
-Introductions to each instrument, free trial lessons, and free hands-on testing are provided in four display areas: the Experience Zone, the Living Room Zone, the Studio Zone, and the Break Zone.
 The services of the store help provide stress-free opportunities to customers who are interested in musical instruments but not yet ready to buy one or start taking lessons.
 For those who are interested, it is possible to purchase an instrument and pay for lessons.
 In Taiwan, it is expected that demand for casual hobbies will increase among adults.
-By providing new opportunities to experience musical instruments, Yamaha can showcase the appeal of music to more people, while aiming to increase the size of the music playing population
+By providing new opportunities to experience musical instruments, Yamaha can showcase the appeal of music to more people, while aiming to increase the size of the music playing population.

 - Yamaha Group Sustainability Policy